Krutoy242/lostuser/readme.md

 ## Additionals

-### Numeric dictionary
+### Numeric Dictionary

-This is not actual dictionary - all this information could be generated in game for every table.
+This is not an actual dictionary - all this information can be generated in-game for every table.

-To get sorted numeric values, name robot thi way, where `T` is pointer to desired table:
+To get sorted numeric values, name the robot this way, where `T` is a pointer to the desired table:
 ```lua
 e((~-T'k')"'\\n'..k..' '..v")
 ```